toothless13/to-do-app/README.md

 ## Styling

-Tailwind CSS was used for styling, with a few custom styles added
+Tailwind CSS was used for styling, with a few custom styles added.

 ## Improvements